Community-embedded (adjunct) faculty

 SSW alum: B.S.W.'15; M.S.W.'17

-Fall 2023 program designation: M.S.W. online format
+Program designation: M.S.W. online format

 SSW alum: M.S.W.'02

-Fall 2023 program designation: M.S.W. online format and field liaison
+Program designation: M.S.W. online format

 What excites you about teaching with the school?
 I am very passionate about growing future social workers and helping them to discover their unique passions within the field.
 VCU provided me with the skills to give back to the field of social work, and I am thrilled to be back home at the School of Social Work.